Things Your Dog Shouldn't Eat

 Onions

 Onions contain an organosulfur compound called allyl propyl disulfide.
-This compound is toxic to dogs because it causes oxidative stress in dogs' red blood cells.
-This oxidative stress can cause a type of anemia in dogs.
+This compound is toxic to dogs because it causes oxidative stress in their red blood cells, which can cause thatanemia.
 Do not worry if your dog accidentally eats a small amount of onion.
-Your dog would have to consume more than 0.5 percent of its body weight in onion for it to have a toxic effect.
+Your dog would have to consume more than 0.5 percent of its body weight in onion to have a toxic effect.

 Garlic

 Garlic also contains the organosulfur compounds that cause oxidative stress in a dog's red blood cells.
-Your dog would need to eat a lot of garlic to get sick, though.
+Your dog would need to eat a lot of garlic to get sick.
 Between fifteen to thirty grams of garlic per kilogram of body weight is toxic to dogs.
-You don't need to panic if your dog gets hold of something with a little bit of garlic in it when you are not looking.
+You don't need to panic if your dog gets hold of something with a bit of garlic when you are not looking.

 Grapes

-Grapes contain tartaric acid.
-Tartaric acid might be the compound that causes kidney failure in dogs, alongside anuria.
-Anuria is the inability to pass urine.
-Kidney failure can be fatal.
+Grapes contain tartaric acid, which might be the compound that causes kidney failure in dogs, alongside anuria.
+Anuria is the inability to pass urine, and kidney failure can be fatal.
 If you suspect your dog has eaten grapes, contact your vet.

 Raisins

-Raisins are dried grapes.
-Raisins are, therefore, toxic to dogs in the same way as grapes.
-Do not feed a dog raisins.
+Raisins are dried grapes that are toxic to dogs in the same way as grapes.
+Do not feed raisins to a dog.

 Avocado

 Avocados contain a fungicidal toxin called persin.
 Persin is poisonous to dogs if they eat enough of it.
 It can cause vomiting, diarrhea, pancreatitis, and myocardial harm.
-It is not clear how much persin a dog would need to eat before it had a toxic effect.
-Your dog would probably be fine after eating a small amount of guacamole from a leftover taco.
+It is unclear how much person a dog would need to eat before it had a toxic effect.
+Your dog would probably be fine after eating some guacamole from a leftover taco.
 However, it is best to avoid giving your dog avocado if possible.

 Chocolate

 Chocolate contains an alkaloid called theobromine.
-Dogs cannot metabolize theobromine very effectively.
-This theobromine builds up in the dog's system instead of being eliminated.
+Dogs cannot metabolize theobromine very effectively, so it builds up in the dog's system instead of being eliminated.
 If a dog eats an excessive amount of chocolate, it can die.
 Some signs a dog has eaten chocolate include vomiting, diarrhea, seizures, poor coordination, and an accelerated heart rate.
 If you think your dog has eaten chocolate and you notice any of these symptoms, seek advice from the vet.

 Caffeine